What Will Happen to R22 and How it Affects You

 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
-As you might assume, older air conditioners may have more leaks and need repairs.
-Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
-Prices have only increased due to scarcity.
+If this sounds like a case study on supply and demand, then you are correct.
+As you can imagine, older air conditioners more often have leaks and need repairs.
+Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
+Prices have only risen due to scarcity.

-Don’t forget that in order to buy R22, you have to be an EPA-certified technician.
-So, the normal homeowner isn’t able to purchase a cylinder themselves.
-Plus, there are some stern regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
+Don’t forget that in order to purchase R22, you have to be an EPA-certified technician.
+So, the normal homeowner can’t purchase a cylinder themselves.
+Also, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
 This expense is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, what does this mean for you?

-The cost of R22 is considerably increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, except from recycled quantities.
+The cost of R22 is radically increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, except from recycled quantities.

-If you’re thinking, “Man, this is starting to sound expensive,” you’re correct, it is.
-This is why when our experts come out to assess your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll advocate for an upgrade because of the increasing cost of taking care of an R22 air conditioner.
+If you’re thinking, “Wow, this is starting to sound expensive,” you’re right, it is.
+This is why when our technicians come out to assess your unit we check to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade as a result of the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you own an air conditioning system that was built before 2010, your AC will typically have R22.
-However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
-You can find the type of refrigerant your system runs on by reading the appliance’s nameplate.
-This nameplate is typically found on the outdoor condenser of your central air conditioning system.
+If your home has an air conditioning system that was built before 2010, your AC will likely have R22.
+However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
+You can find the type of refrigerant your system runs on by checking the appliance’s nameplate.
+This nameplate is usually found on the outdoor condenser of your central air conditioning system.
 If you don’t find it, you can read your user’s manual.
-Otherwise, you can contact your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.
+If that doesn’t work either, you can contact your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron

-The industry has moved from R22 to R410a, which you may identify by the brand name Puron.
-In the remainder this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+The industry has made the switch from R22 to R410a, which you may identify by the brand name Puron.
+For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
 It has a higher safety rating tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard information about “drop-in” replacements for R22.
-We strongly advocate against this option.
-Normally a homeowner who is anxious about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
-It usually costs the homeowner more money, and virtually always voids the manufacturer warranty.
-The fact about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
-The phrase “drop-in” is indicating retrofitting a air conditioner, which when done correctly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
-In part, this is because different refrigerants work at different pressure levels and require different parts to run, which means the technician is forced to replace the most expensive components of your system to work with the new refrigerant.
-If this crucial step is skipped, your system will quickly stop running, and you’ll be forced to install a new unit anyway.
-If you are dead set on exploring retrofitting, then consult with an HVAC professional to determine your best replacement refrigerant.
+We strongly advocate against this choice.
+Normally a homeowner who is concerned about the cost of replacing their unit seeks out an alternative, and this appears to be an easy solution.
+It often costs the homeowner more money, and nearly always voids the manufacturer warranty.
+The fact about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
+The phrase “drop-in” is suggesting retrofitting a system, which when done properly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
+In part, this is because different refrigerants function at different pressure levels and require different parts to run, which means the technician is forced to replace the most expensive components of your system to fit with the new refrigerant.
+If this critical step is missed, your system will quickly stop operating, and you’ll be forced to install a new unit anyway.
+If you are insistent on exploring drop-ins, then consult with an HVAC professional to determine your best alternative.

-Your manufacturer will possibly not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
-It’s typically just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will typically not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
+It’s usually just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s smart to discuss pricing choices with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement affordable, and we keep track of any manufacturer and utility rebates that would make it easier to handle a surprising replacement.
-To avoid emergencies on a hot day, lots of our customers choose to do a pre-emptive replacement, and replace an old system before it doesn’t work.
+It’s wise to discuss pricing options with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to handle an unforeseen replacement.
+To reduce the chances of an emergency on a hot day, a lot of of our customers decide to do a pre-emptive replacement, and replace an old system before it breaks down.
 If you’re of a similar mind, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s possible that your system uses the new, approved replacement refrigerant, R410a.
-However, air conditioners installed after 2010 might use R22, so it’s best to check with an HVAC Expert.
-You can always check for this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).
+If your heating and air conditioning system was built after January 2010, the R22 phase out challenge may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
+However, units installed after 2010 might use R22, so it’s ideal to check with an HVAC Expert.
+You can always look for and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?

-To review, if your HVAC equipment was produced prior to January 2010, especially if it’s older than a decade, you have some options:
+To recap, if your HVAC equipment was produced prior to January 2010, especially if it’s older than a decade, you have these options:

-2. Contact an expert to replace the parts in your current unit to help make it compatible with an approved air conditioner refrigerant.
-This is not recommended.
+1. Reach out to an expert to replace the parts in your current AC system to help make it compatible with an approved air conditioner refrigerant.
+This is not advised.

-To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
-You are not required by the law to replace your air conditioner.
-At some point, your AC will quit running and it will need to be replaced, and only R410a units will be available for sale.
+To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
+You aren’t required by law to replace your air conditioner.
+Ultimately, your AC will not work and it will need to be replaced, and only R410a units will be available to purchase.

-The most straightforward option is to buy a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has lots of financing options that help with your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
-New AC equipment can be more efficient and offer you superior comfort, helping to decrease your energy costs.
+The ideal option is to purchase a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has lots of financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
+New AC equipment is more efficient and give you superior comfort, helping to reduce your energy costs.

-You could also select the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
-While this sounds like a great alternative, the price of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
-You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely obtainable.
+You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
+While this sounds like a great alternative, the expense of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
+You may also see the prices increase as demand continues to rise on a substance that is no longer produced or widely available.

 The good news

-While making the switch to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
-These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not far-fetched to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+While making the move to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
+These regulations will help guard the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+It’s not exaggerated to say that you, as a homeowner, are a grand part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 *Freon is a registered trademark of the DuPont Corporation